 I was born and brought up in Uganda (Mbarara) from 1944 to 1954 as my parents were teaching at Mbarara High School.
 Roger and I went to live and work in Kabale for four years from 1969, travelling out with our first baby, Peter.
 Tessa was born in Kampala seven months after our arrival.
 We had to leave in a hurry at the end of 1972 when the British Government withdrew all its employees because of the dangerous situation caused by Idi Amin.

 Since 1989, I have been deeply involved in Teso (a region in north eastern Uganda) in a variety of ways and now have many close friends there, as well as several ‘homes’ with families who have given me a strong sense of belonging.
-So although my earlier part of life was spent in south western Uganda, Teso is where I actually feel home is in Uganda.
+So although my earlier part of life was spent in south western Uganda, Teso is where I actually feel my home is in Uganda.

 My first home, and first family, are all in the UK, in the East Midlands.